Shoo pfly, don’t bother me! Let’s start a NO FLY and MOSQUITO ZONE!

 - Consider recycling your plastic grocery store bags in this manner by putting food scraps into the plastic bags, tying them, and then tossing into your kitchen bag.
 This will keep you from giving flies anything to smell or eat.

-- Repeat bleach treatment each week and you’ll notice a decrease.
+- Clean your trash and recycle carts with bleach and repeat bleach treatment each week and you’ll notice a decrease.

 - Other recommendations include aerosol fly sprays which contain synergized pyrethrins, tetramethrin or resmethrin; insecticide fly baits that can go in small, shallow trays in fly-infested areas and resin strips which work well on the underside of a garbage can or dumpster lids.